-This term our British values focus will be 'The Rule of Law' and 'Individual Liberty'.
+This term our British values focus will be 'Democracy' and 'Mutual Respect'.
 These will be looked at within each class and members of Pupil Parliament will also hold an assembly for the whole school.

 Promoting British Values at Bedgrove Junior School:-

 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”